DiSkyOrg/Documentation/docs/basic-stuff/presence-and-status.md

+---
+icon: material/television
+---

-# 📺 Presence & Status
+# Presence & Status

 As a user, your bot will be able to have a custom **online status** and **presence.**